Concerned about stock market volatility? Add real estate to your portfolio.

 In our experience, the concept of a well-constructed real estate portfolio is typically an afterthought for most individual investors.
 We see one-off deals (or funds) and invest in the ones we like.
 Before we know it, we have a portfolio.
 Despite Cadre’s focus on identifying what we believe are the most attractive individual opportunities, we would argue that most of the positive attributes of private real estate come from owning a solid portfolio rather than a well-selected deal.

 (Learn more about instant portfolio diversification through Cadre Managed Portfolio.)

 The question we will tackle here is: How should an investor think about building a “good” real estate portfolio?
 And, what exactly does “good” mean in the context of an economic cycle that, if not yet gray in the beard, is definitely sporting a salt and pepper look?

-Here, we provide a simple framework to help investors build an effective real estate portfolio using a few basic insights.
+Here, we provide a simple framework to help investors build an effective real estate portfolio in a volatile stock market.

-Three questions to ask while building a real estate portfolio
+Three questions to ask before building a real estate portfolio

 1. What level of return should I expect from a well-balanced real estate portfolio?

 Without a response to this question, investors take three risks:

 - Over- or under-allocating to real estate relative to other asset classes